aubble/goTunneLS/README.md

 Use the -c flag to point it to a config file, the default location it looks for is /etc/goTunneLS/config.json if no flag is provided.
 Take a look at the included config.json for an example configuration and read [Example](#example) to get an idea of how to use the program.

-If you're a newbie, read all of this documentation I've wrote specifically for you to get you to understand!
+If you're a newbie, read all of the documentation I've wrote specifically for you to get you to understand!

 ## How it works